The World Economic Forum, committed to improving the state of the world, is the International Organization for Public-Private Cooperation.

 • Successful collaboration internally and with partner organizations

 Preferred requirements and experience

 • Advanced university degree in economics, engineering, public-policy or other relevant fields

-• At least 7 to 10 years of professional experience; preferably in the transportation and energy sectors, and/or international and non-government organizations
+• At least 7 to 10 years of professional experience, preferably in the transport and energy sectors, and/or international and non-government organizations

 • Project management experience, including multistakeholder management